a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 Also, the requirements for the `name`, `info_url` and `deadline` attributes come from the orginal project requirements (which we have been monitoring and marking complete at the end of each section):

 <ul class="alert italics" style="font-size: 0.9em">
-    <li>The widget model contains a "name" field which must be a string value containing only letters, numbers and the "-" (hyphen character) or "_" (underscore character).</li>
+    <li>The widget model contains a "name" field which must be a string value containing only lowercase-letters, numbers and the "-" (hyphen character) or "_" (underscore character).</li>
     <li>The widget model contains fields with URL and datetime data types, along with normal text fields.</li>
 </ul>